Learn about recent legal rulings that are forcing homeschooled children into public classrooms, as well as the controversy surrounding these cases.

 The Controversy Surrounding the State vs. Home Schooling

 While this North Carolina case has garnered the most publicity, it is not the only one.
 In fact, the Mills case arose not long after another court panel demanded that one family cease their home school efforts in favor of public school instruction.
-In this particular case, however, the Los Angeles 2nd Appellate District Court ultimately chose to reverse its initial decision, as the public outcry from the verdict resulted in a tremendous protests from individual groups and Congress members.
+In this particular case, however, the Los Angeles 2nd Appellate District Court ultimately chose to reverse its initial decision, as the public outcry from the verdict resulted in tremendous protests from individual groups and Congress members.

 According to California state law, homeschooling is permitted as a form of private school